oracle-livelabs/developer/visual-builder/studio/create-web-app/create-project/create-project.md

 1. On the Project Home page, click **Go to Workspaces** under Workspaces to go to the Workspaces page.

 2. Click **New**, then select **New Visual Application** to create a visual application workspace.
-This way, your workspace will have everything you need to visually develop an application.
+This way, your workspace will have everything you need to visually develop an application, including a Git repository and build jobs.

     ![The Workspaces page with New and New Visual Application options selected.](images/workspaces-new.png "Workspaces page")